takanory/slides/20220429pyconus/index.rst

 =================================

 ..
 App Manifest makes steps shorter and reusable.
-   Now we are ready to start creating a interactive bot.
+   Now we are ready to start creating an interactive bot.

 Create bot with **Bolt** ⚡️
 ============================